EASILY OBTAIN YOUR CURRENT GRANT DEED AND PROPERTY INFORMATION

 If your total household adjusted gross income exceeds the 2014 limit, (which will be posted in January) YOU MUST NOTIFY THIS OFFICE.
+Receiving no notification

 from the qualified senior will be considered a sworn statement, under penalty of perjury, that the income does not exceed the limit.

 Improperly claiming any exemption could result in a lien against your property.

 If you would like to receive a notice of renewal electronically, please send us an email

 Frequently Asked Questions about Life Changes That Affect Your Homestead Exemption